hknio/anniversary-ctf/solutions/Solution 3 (failed).md

 In order to send ether to contract inside the `simpleStrategy.usdcAddress()`, then the usdcAddress will be a function that change state.

-However, this line would means that the simpleStrategy.usdcAddress can't must be either a view function or view property
+However, the following line would means that the simpleStrategy.usdcAddress must be either a view function or view property

 ```solidity
 SimpleStrategy public simpleStrategy;